Intercity Dark Fibre Network

 InfraCo Intercity network map

-The diameter of both our express (pink) network and foundation (blue) networks is less than a five cent piece.
+Both our express (pink) and foundation (blue) networks are less than a five-cent piece in diameter.

 Download your digital opportunity